tldr-pages/tldr/pages/common/chown.md

 # chown

-> Change user and group ownership of files and folders.
+> Change user and group ownership of files and directories.

 - Change the owner user of a file/directory: